yuanx749/config-argument-parser/README.md

 print(args.an_integer)
 ```

 In fact, only the snippet below is added to the original script.
-Moreover, removing this minimal modification does not affect the original script.
+Moreover, removing this minimal modification does not affect the original script. `shorts` is optional.
+If provided, add short options for the first few arguments in order.

 ```Python
 import configargparser
 parser = configargparser.ConfigArgumentParser()
 parser.parse_obj(args)
 ```

+Default arguments are defined as class attributes, and parsed arguments are stored as instance attributes.
+The good is that auto-completion can be triggered in editors.

 Show help, `python example.py -h`: